 - 1 pkg.
 (8 oz.)
 Cream Cheese, softened

 - 2 pkg.
 (8 squares each) Baker’s Semi-Sweet Baking Chocolate, melted

 Mix 3 cups of the cookie crumbs and the cream cheese until well blended (You don’t need to measure out the 3 cups… just reserve about 1 tablespoon of cookie crumbs for the topping.
 When I only used 3 cups for the truffles, I ended up with leftover crumb topping).
 Shape into 42 (1-inch) balls.

 Dip balls in melted chocolate; place on waxed paper-covered baking sheet.
 Sprinkle with remaining cookie crumbs.

 Refrigerate 1 hour or until firm.
 Store any leftover truffles in tightly covered container in refrigerator.

 I used a small scoop to portion each truffle before rolling them into balls.
-I also dipped the Oreo Truffles into melted white almond bark so that people would know there were two different kind.
+I also dipped the Oreo truffles into melted white almond bark so that people would know there were two different kinds.

-Update: This post made it to FoodBuzz Top 9!
+Update: This truffles recipe post made it to FoodBuzz Top 9!